cooper-a/pattern-recognition-labs/a2/README.md

 Run code related to exercise 2 with  `python a2_ex2.py`

 Please read comments in the code.
+Code is not explained in the report and is self documenting.